 You want a chocolate drop cookie that’s full of chocolate, soft and gooey, and easy to make.
 Is that too much to ask?
 Absolutely not.
 In fact, that’s the beauty of a drop cookie — they’re simple.
 This recipe is guaranteed to deliver in every which way.

-We’ll cover everything you need to know to make the all-time best chocolate cookies, step-by-step, along with the secrets to making your drop cookies soft and fluffy, storage tips, and more!
+We’ll cover everything you need to know to make the all-time best chocolate cookies, step-by-step instructions, the secrets to making your drop cookies soft and fluffy, storage tips, and more!